Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Chat/README.md

 ### Get read receipts

-Use `GetReadReceipts` to retrieve a list of read receipts for a chat thread.
+Use `GetReadReceipts` to check the status of messages to see which ones are read by other members of a chat thread.

 ```C# Snippet:Azure_Communication_Chat_Tests_Samples_GetReadReceipts
 AsyncPageable<ReadReceipt> allReadReceipts = chatThreadClient.GetReadReceiptsAsync();